michael105/slterm/README.md

  Keyboard input is translated to the current charmap.

- UTF8 is abandoned for now, but the code for utf8 is left in the sources.
+ UTF8 is abandoned for now, besides utf8 conversion from/to the X clipboard.

 ##### Colors